 There are four dashboards: Main screen, Max/Min data, History record and Graph.
-You can press button to select the one you want to display.
+You can press button to select the one you want to display on the home screen.

 3.1 Main screen

 The home screen displays various data, including date, weather, moon phase, indoor/outdoor data, signal strength, and battery level.
 We categorize these icons into several groups for easier navigation and viewing.